Team Wanderlust | 31 May 2023

 The temperature is also very palatable for a decent hike, too.
 It does climb as July and August roll on, so it's worth keeping that in mind.

 Both the northern and southern Pantanal in the depths of Brazil offer the best of the best opportunities to spot a jaguar in the wild.
 June is the start of dry season, which ends in October, making it the ideal weather conditions for a sighting.

-The epic double waterfall, Yosemite Falls, with its three cascades of varying heights, gets its flow of water from the winter's melting snow, and experiences peak runoff in June, before drying up in the summer.
+The epic double waterfall, with its three cascades of varying heights, gets its flow of water from the winter's melting snow, and experiences peak runoff in June, before drying up in the summer.
 You can check how Yosemite Falls is flowing, via live webcam.

 Still, if you plan properly, you can enjoy great hikes in near-perfect weather, and in edge-of-the-world surroundings.
 There are countless things you can do beyond simply admiring Greenland's natural beauty – it's certainly not a 'short break' destination.
 UNESCO heritage sites, Viking ruins and the perfectly quaint Saqqaq village, pictured, are just a few.

 Welcome to the near-mystical region of Ladakh in India.
 It's a walker's paradise.
-The surrounding views of the Himalayas and Karakoram mountain range are totally unchallenged, and it's the highest point in the entire Kashmir Valley, 3,000 feet about sea level.
+The surrounding views of the Himalayas and Karakoram mountain range are totally unchallenged, and it's the highest point in the entire Kashmir Valley, 3,000 feet above sea level.

 The desert cities of Leh and Kargil are also worth a visit, known for their fascinating Buddhist temples and ample trekking routes.

 June is an idyllic time to venture here.
 The weather warms up as the snow dissipates, and Ladakh opens itself up to visitors.
 The roads leading into Ladakh are fully open, and you can expect a variety of choice in hotels, places to eat and other amenities.